danielmcgiffin/em-csrd/README.md

 ## EM-CSRD Goals

-In compiling Old Gus' Cypher System Reference Document (EM-CSRD) from the source material, I had the following goals:
+In compiling Epicus Montaigne's Cypher System Reference Document (EM-CSRD) from the source material, I had the following goals:

 ### Ease of Use